TheRakeshPurohit/tailwind-converter/README.md

 **Note: This project is a work in progress.
 There may be bugs or incomplete features.**

-It's also important to keep in mind that converting an existing project to use Tailwind CSS often involves more than just replacing classes.
-It may be best to restructure your HTML and/or adjust your design to fit the utility-first paradigm and match the available utility classes.
+Keep in mind that converting an existing project to use Tailwind CSS often involves more than just replacing classes.
+It may be best to restructure your HTML and/or adjust your design to match the available utility classes.
 Manual conversion would provide more control over the process and likely ensure a better end result.

 ## Run Locally